2,000 firefighters battling California's Pickett Fire in Napa County as blaze grows to 6,800 acres

 More than 2,000 fire personnel are on scene Monday as the Pickett Fire continued to burn in California's Napa County for a fifth day.

-According to Cal Fire, the fire has burned 6,803 acres and is 13% contained as of 6 a.m.
+According to Cal Fire, the fire has burned 6,803 acres and is 15% contained as of 6:52 p.m.
+Evacuation orders and warnings remain in effect for the fire.

 "Fire crews worked overnight to strengthen control lines, mop up hot spots and protect nearby structures," Cal Fire officials said in an update Monday morning.
 "Firefighters are working in steep, challenging terrain as they continue to strengthen containment lines."